PlanterApp/planter_blog/content/posts/fall-recipes/index.md

 The recipe does a good job walking you through all the steps so I highly recommend looking it up.
 And I have to say, it's definitely one of the best zucchini breads I've ever had.

-## Acorn squash boats with sausage and apples- Contributed by Samantha
+## Acorn squash boats with sausage and apples - Contributed by Samantha

 ![Squash boats with sausage and apples on a decorative plant](https://ucarecdn.com/2b15e2ae-5e72-47e6-9666-a44dbd66cf49/Squash-with-sausage_Planter.jpg)